Installation

 Setup configuration file

-• Make a copy of the config.example.toml file provided in the repository.
+- Make a copy of the following

 app_name = "Authula"